Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: CACC as MARL

 where $g_{i}^{k}$ is the gradient that agent $i$ obtains at iteration $k$ for optimization, $\epsilon$ is the scaling factor used to modulate the impact or collaborative influence from neighboring agents, and $\lambda = 5.0 \times 10^{-4}$ is the learning rate that adjusts the influence of the gradient on the update process.
 This novel update strategy fosters collaboration among the agents while preserving the individual learning capabilities of each, thereby striking a balance between global performance optimization and localized adaptivity.
+An overview of our fully-decentralized MARL framework is given in Figure~\ref{fig:MACACC}.

 \begin{remark} The scaling factor $\epsilon$ plays an important role in the update scheme.
 If $\epsilon$ is too large, the agent allocates more influence from the neighboring agents.
 On the other hand, if $\epsilon$ is too small, the agent will concentrate more on its own updates.
 In this work, we use cross-validations and find that $\epsilon = 1.0 \times 10^{-3}$ and $\epsilon = 1.0 \times 10^{-4}$ are the optimal choices for ``Catchup'' and ``Slowdown'' scenarios, respectively. \end{remark}